monarc-project/stats-service/docs/installation.rst

 .. code-block:: bash

     $ git clone https://github.com/monarc-project/stats-service
-    $ sudo docker-compose up -d
+    $ docker-compose up -d

 From the Python Package Index
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use this method not all functionalities will be working, for the moment.
+If you use this method not all functionalities will be working (some web assets
+won't be available), for the moment.

 .. only:: html